albertibass/ggso_website/details.md

 # Eligibility & Registration Policies

 Registration and the waitlist are now closed.
-We look forward to welcoming our 50 teams from across the nation this February!
+We look forward to welcoming our 50 teams from across the nation this January!

 <br>
 <br>